fullstack-build/tslog/docs/README.md

 #### Name

 Each logger has an optional name.
 You can find the name of the logger responsible for a log inside the `Meta`-object or printed in `pretty` mode.
-Names get also inherited to sub loggers and can be found inside the `Meta`-object `parentNames` as well as printed out with a separator (e.g. `:`).
+Names get also inherited to sub loggers and can be found inside the `Meta`-object `parentNames` as well as printed out with a separator (e.g. `:`) in `pretty` mode.

 Simple name example:
 ```typescript